EricPogueExampleCode-Web/introductions-2024/README.md

 # Introductions (2024)
 This GitHub repository was created by Eric Pogue and ChatGPT to be a template for creating an "Introductions" website.

+There is an additional related [Hello World with GitHub Pages]([URL](https://www.lewis.education/?cpsc=sp24-cpsc-20000-002#/activity/hello-world-web-part-1)) video tutorial that I created for the Lewis University ”Introduction to Computer Science” class that might be helpful as well.

 # Activity / Assignment
 Follow the instructions below to create your own personal Introductions webpage using GitHub Pages.
 As always, be careful about sharing confidential information.